 Zuckerberg holds the titles of founder, chairman and CEO of Meta.
 Facebook boasts one of the largest initial public offerings in U.S. history.
-The company’s shares were priced at $38 each, valuing Facebook at $104 billion.
+At the time of the 2012 IPO, the company’s shares were priced at $38 each, valuing Facebook at $104 billion.
 Zuckerberg owned more than 503 million shares and options when the company went public, which boosted his share of the company to $16.9 billion, Forbes reported.

 In 2016, Zuckerberg began to sell some of his Facebook stock.